Oluwasegun-AA/Github-Gif-Optimizer/Readme.md

 ## Contributing
 >  Feel free to 🍴 fork this repository

->  👯 Clone this repository to your local machine using `link to come here`
+>  👯 Clone this repository to your local machine using `{ loading . . . }

 > Make Contributions

-> 🔃 Create a new pull request using `link to come here`
+> 🔃 Create a new pull request using   { loading . . . }

 ## License
 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)